 As you can see, the shelf now provides more storage space for anything you like.
 I initially added some linens and magazines, but then realized it was perfect for my purses and a few shoes stored in boxes!

-The before and after transformation is quite dramatic when you consider the piece was found in the garbage and looked like it should have stayed there!
+The before and after is quite dramatic.
+Especially when you consider the piece was found in the garbage and looked like it should have stayed there!

 If you enjoyed this post, please pin and share!

-Get your DIY mojo on at Birdz of a Feather and subscribe if you don’t want to miss another unique idea!
-Follow right here (link in the footer) or via Bloglovin’ (button below).
+Get your DIY mojo on at Birdz of a Feather and subscribe to Birdz of a Feather right here if you don’t want to miss another unique idea!
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.